beyond-1234/digimend-kernel-drivers-spbnick/README.md

     sudo make install

-Note that if you built and installed the drivers this way, you will need to run `make clean` in the source directory, and then redo the above, after each kernel upgrade.
+Note that if you have built and installed the drivers this way, you will need to run `make clean` in the source directory, and then redo the above, after each kernel upgrade.